Pasta Dough Recipes

 • 40g spinach (blanched)

-Blend blanched spinach and eggs together (should be grainy not smooth.
+Blend blanched spinach and eggs together (spinach should be grainy not smooth like a pure’e).
 Creates one 490-500g dough ball.
 Rest dough in refrigeration for 6 hours or up to 24 hours best results.
 Click on (pasta 101 option “A”) in the recipe tab for tips on how to make the dough.

 Cavatelli/Gnocchi (Egg dough)